 Fostering Dogs: Short-term Canine Companionship

 If you want to have some canine energy in your life, but can’t or don’t want to permanently adopt a dog, you might consider fostering a dog.
-The energy and unconditional love a dog can provide tends to help many people feel greater sense of happiness and calm.
+The energy and unconditional love a dog can provide help many people feel greater sense of happiness and calm.
 Plus, for many of us, dogs are just plain fun.
 When you foster a dog, you don't have to commit to keeping the dog forever, and you're doing an act of kindness.

-If you're looking for a community project for your company, helping a local shelter to place dogs could be just the morale booster that your workplace needs.
+If you're looking for a community project for your company, helping a local shelter place dogs could be just the morale booster that your workplace needs.
 An inspiring story: The Chicago plumbing service Bishop Plumbing has taken on finding foster homes for dogs as a "company mission".
 Bishop Plumbing informs its clients about opportunities to foster dogs, and some of the company's employees have provided foster homes for the dogs.

 How to get started fostering a dog

-Watkins-Farrington said that in most cases, you will be required to volunteer at the shelter for a period of time and you will fill out an application.
+Watkins-Farrington explains that in most cases, you will be required to volunteer at the shelter for a period of time and you will fill out an application.
 Volunteering allows the staff to get to know you and see what your skill level is in caring for dogs.
 You will also be required to take one or more trainings to prepare you to foster a dog.
 Watkins-Farrington said she needed to volunteer at least four hours a month at the shelter for a few months to be put on the foster list.
-You can expect to be checked out for any animal abuse charges as well.
+You can expect to be checked for any animal abuse charges as well.
 Don’t be insulted; it’s for the protection of the animals.

 If you want to foster puppies, as opposed to older dogs, you will need more in-depth training.
 “It can be more challenging to work with puppies.
 For example, you can’t let their feet touch the (uncovered) floor, for fear of the Parvovirus.
 You have to be fastidious,” she said.
 Parvovirus can be deadly to puppies by creating a severe disruption in their digestive tract and lymphatic system.